ElmarGeerlings/CS50x/README.md

 This tool allows you to check real stocks’ prices and portfolios’ values, and also let you buy (okay, “buy”) and sell (okay, “sell”) stocks by querying IEX API for stocks’ prices sent as JSON.

 ## Hello
-A basic program that asks the user's name and then says hello to the user
+A basic program that asks the user's name and then says hello to the user.

 ## Inheritance
-A program that simulates genetic inheritance of blood type
+A program that simulates genetic inheritance of blood type.

 ## Mario
-A program that builds a right aligned pyramid and a left aligned pyramid like in the Mario games
+A program that builds a right aligned pyramid and a left aligned pyramid like in the Mario games.

 ## Plurality
-A program that runs a plurality election
+A program that runs a plurality election.

 ## Readability
 A program that computes the approximate grade level needed to comprehend some text, per the below.